dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 When branch is renamed in GitHub then open PRs against master are automatically re-targeted (forks as well).

 ## What if PRs get merged/opened during the process?
-We suggest to try to not merge any PRs during the process described below.
+We suggest trying to not merge any PRs during the process described below.
 However, the instructions are ordered in a way that should prevent it and keep a consistent state even if it happens.

 ## Can I revert if something goes sideways?
-All of the steps are easily revert-able, so it is not a problem to go back to master in case you find some problems maybe only specific to your repository that would prevent you from migrating.
+All the steps are easily revert-able, so it is not a problem to go back to master in case you find some problems maybe only specific to your repository that would prevent you from migrating.

 ## How do I migrate Maestro subscriptions?
 Scripts for Maestro migration are part of this renaming guide.